Constitution of Ursundova

 IV.
 The Nobility

-A. The Ducal Authority
+A. The Royal Authority

-The Ducal Authority shall have the right to annul such laws of Lords of the Ridings or regulations of Privy Agencies as are deemed prejudicial to good order or the continued prosperity of the realm.
+The Royal Authority shall have the right to annul such laws of Lords of the Ridings or regulations of Privy Agencies as are deemed prejudicial to good order or the continued prosperity of the realm.

 Lords shall be of two types.
-Lords of the Ridings shall be appointed by the Privy Council, taking into account the advice of the Ducal Council.
+Lords of the Ridings shall be appointed by the Privy Council, taking into account the advice of the Royal Council.
 Lords of the Ridings shall be responsible for the defense of the realm and for establishing and ensuring justice within their respective Ridings.
-Lords-in-Council shall be appointed by the Ducal Authority and shall be those persons chosen to hold a seat on the Privy Council.
+Lords-in-Council shall be appointed by the Royal Authority and shall be those persons chosen to hold a seat on the Privy Council.

 Lords shall have the authority to create knights in their service to assist in the dispensation of their duties.
 Lords shall bear personal and pecuniary responsibility for those knights of their own creation.1.
 The Privy Council

-- Speaker of the Ducal Council
+- Speaker of the Royal Council

 - High Cleric of the Realm